paulbgomez/Patateam-Project-1/README.md

    .
 You can make the teams battle automatically, at any given moment.

    .
-This means, you can start fighting selecting the fighters; but if you get tired of it, just let it finish on its own.
+This means, you can start a Face to Face battle; but if you get tired of it, just let it finish on its own.
 You can also do this at the start.

 3. Return to Main Menu.

    .
 You can return to the main menu at any given moment, EVEN while you are in the middle of a fight.
-The status of the battle won't be lose.
+The status of the battle won't be lost.

    .
 You are also allowed to add a reinforcement to a team for the actual battle!